 Perfect arancini mostly comes down to getting the risotto to the right consistency.
 If you can get that part right—which isn’t difficult to do—you’ll be on the road to success.
 Plus, once you learn how to make this arancini recipe you can adapt it and get creative with the fillings in your own kitchen.

-• After you cover the pot to let the risotto simmer, let it do its thing and don’t be tempted to uncover it until you get close to the 20 minute mark.
+• Let the risotto do its thing: After you cover the pot to let the risotto simmer, don’t be tempted to uncover it until you get close to the 20 minute mark.
 Otherwise you risk letting the steam escape, which could result in adding more liquid and extending the cooking time.

-• Wash your hands before beginning the dredging process.
+• Keep your hands clean: Wet your hands before forming the Italian rice balls to prevent sticking.
+Wash your hands before beginning the dredging process.
 It helps to use one hand for the flour and the other for the egg and panko, so that you’ll only have one “sticky” hand.

-• Using tongs to place each ball into and remove them from the oil is the safest route, while using large spoons to move them around while cooking is the easiest.
+• Use the right tools: Using tongs to place each ball into and remove them from the oil is the safest route, while using large spoons to move them around while cooking is the easiest.

-• Make sure the oil is hot enough to prevent it from absorbing into the rice layer.
-If you don’t have a thermometer, visual cues are helpful.
-The oil should have small bubbles but should not be smoking.
+• Hot (but not too hot): Make sure the oil is hot enough to prevent it from absorbing into the rice layer.
+If you don’t have a thermometer, look for small bubbles (but before smoking).

 How to Bake or Air Fry Arancini